-Slide 30 – Compressing JPEGs in Photoshop
+Slide 30 – How to Compress JPEGs With Photoshop

 After editing your photo:

-- Select Save for Web & Devices.
+- Select Save for Web & Devices

-- Select JPEG as the image file type.
+- Select JPEG as the image file type

-- Slide the Quality scale to compress file size, lower quality = smaller file size.
+- Slide the Quality scale to compress file size, lower quality = smaller file size

-- Check out the image file size in the lower left-hand corner.
+- Check out the image file size in the lower left-hand corner

-- Preview the bottom image to make sure quality level is acceptable.
+- Preview the bottom image to make sure quality level is acceptable

-This is a time saver because you can see how the selected quality changes your image, and the file size it produces.
+This editor is a time saver because you can see how the selected quality changes your image, and the file size it produces.
 You can adjust these settings to your liking before you export the image.

-Slide 31 – Compressing PNGs in Photoshop
+Slide 31 – How to Compress PNGs With Photoshop